-I explore heterogeneity in the implied cost of risk across firm types in two ways.
-In both, I assume greater risk pass-through reflects a higher cost of risk.
-First, I split the sample.
-The results in column 3 of Table 5 show that the insurance policy's effect is -0.14 among private firms, and the results in column 4 show that it is -0.079 among public firms (significant at the 1% and 5% levels, respectively).
-Columns 5 and 6 show that the difference across family-owned and non-family-owned firms is much smaller, at -.12 and -.097.
+I explore heterogeneity in the implied cost of risk across firm types first through sample splits.
+(Equation 2 is too complex for an additional set of interactions, so I cannot test whether these differences are statistically significant.)
+First, I split the sample by ownership type in Table 8.
+The insurance policy's effect is -0.14 among private firms (column 1), and -0.08 among public firms (column 2).
+The difference across family-owned and non-family-owned firms is much smaller, at -.12 and -.1 (columns 3 and 4).